paper-clips/night-time/README.md

 - _More to be included..._

 Tips: <br>
-- Download the Build folder and click on "night time" if you'd like to play the game
+- Download the BuildWindows folder and click on "night time" if you'd like to play the game
 - Hit Escape to quit the game

 Imported assets sources: <br>